Hewlett-Packard-ESS/joi-generate/README.md

     ✓ should generate an array
     ✓ should handle arrays with multiple objects

+  Boolean
+    ✓ should generate a boolean value

+  Date
+    ✓ should generate a boolean value

   Number
     ✓ should generate a random number
     ✓ should be able to specify a minimum length